Oaxaca is one of the top digital nomad destinations in Mexico and the world. Learn more about living in Oaxaca in this detailed guide.

 Now it looks like the digital landscape may have changed forever as a result.

-With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before thought of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially as a result!
+With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before thought of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially!